Panthera spelaea: Description

 Early members of the cave lion lineage assigned to Panthera (spelaea) fossilis during the Middle Pleistocene were considerably larger than individuals of P. spelaea from the Last Glacial Period and modern lions, with some of these individuals having an estimated length of 2.5-2.9 m, shoulder height of 1.4-1.5 m and body mass of 400-500 kg, respectively, making them among the largest cats to have ever lived.
 The Late Pleistocene Panthera spelaea spelaea was noticeably smaller though still large relative to living cats, with an estimated length of 2-2.1 m and shoulder height of 1.1-1.2 m, respectively, The species showed a progressive size reduction over the course of the Last Glacial Period up until its extinction, with the last P. spelaea populations comparable in size to small-sized modern lions, with a body mass of only 70-90 kg, a body length of 1.2-1.3 m and shoulder height of 70-75 cm respectively.

 P. spelaea had a relatively longer and narrower muzzle compared to that of the extant lion, with the zygomatic region being strongly arched, with the carnassial teeth having differences in cusp morphology (displaying preparastyles).
 Like modern lions, females were smaller than males.
 Compared to the earlier P. (spelaea) fossilis, Late Pleistocene P. spelaea spelaea differs (in addition to previously mentioned size differences) in having larger incisor teeth, more narrow and flattened canines, as well narrower upper and lower third and fourth premolars, which display some differences in cusp morphology, with the lower first molar being narrower and more elongate.
 The orbits (eye sockets) of P. spelaea spelaea are also relatively larger and muzzle marginally narrower compared to P. (spelaea) fossilis, with the nasal region also being proportionally narrower, while the postorbital and mastoid regions of the skull are wider, with the tympanic bullae being more inflated.

 In 2016, hair found near the Maly Anyuy River was identified as cave lion hair through DNA analysis.
 Comparison with hair of a modern lion revealed that cave lion hair was probably similar in colour as that of the modern lion, though slightly lighter.
 In addition, the cave lion is thought to have had a very thick and dense undercoat comprising closed and compressed yellowish-to-white wavy downy hair with a smaller mass of darker-coloured guard hairs, possibly an adaptation to the Ice Age climate.
 While juveniles fur coat colour was yellowish, adult cave lions are suggested to have had grey fur.

+DNA analysis suggest that cave lions had a number of genetic changes not found in modern lions, in various genes relating to the "brain, central nervous system, vision, circulatory system development, and growth".